 - GI bleeding or perforation risk

-- Drug overdose leading to serious morbidity and mortality
+- Drug overdose leads to serious morbidity and mortality

-- Risk of endocarditis, hepatitis, and HIV with IV drug abuse
+- There is an increased risk of endocarditis, hepatitis, and HIV among intravenous drug users

 - Addiction: criminal acts to sustain drug activity, theft, prostitution